Izzo2le/brightoneventsannually/README.md

 ## Future features

-### I would like to of been able to add music to my website, I also wanted to add in more decoration throughout the site, to give it a better presentation.
+### I would like to of been able to add music to my website, I also wanted to add in more decoration throughout the site such as a background and changed the social links to icons, to give it a better presentation.

 ## Features